 - after school study support for literacy and numeracy on Wednesdays

-Students on an NEP or whom show talents in curriculum areas are provided with specialised support led by our Inclusive Learning Support Coordinator and a team of specialised staff to provide and support learning opportunities which meet the needs of each student.
+Students on an NEP or whom show talents in curriculum areas are provided with specialised support led by our Inclusive Learning Support Leader and a team of specialised staff to provide and support learning opportunities which meet the needs of each student.